abra-code/xcconfigs/xcconfigs.md

 If you would like to check and verify how the xcconfig and build settings in general were resolved by Xcode for given target you can do it in 2 ways:
 * add a script phase to your target if you don't have one and look at the complete set of exported environment variables during the build
-* use xcodebuild **-showBuilSettings** option in Terminal for for specified -project and -target
+* use xcodebuild **-showBuildSettings** option in Terminal for for specified -project and -target